 Newly matriculated students are tested to determine placement in English, Reading and Math classes.

 A formal agreement with a four-year college which guarantees that an associate degree graduate may transfer with junior status and without loss of credit.
 Students must meet the criteria set by the four-year institution.

 Sitting in on a class for personal enrichment.
 A person auditing the course is given permission only to attend lecture periods (no labs), and receives no credit for the course.
 Tuition is charged for everyone auditing except senior citizens.

-The office on campus responsible for accepting payment of tuition and dispersing emergency loans, financial aid checks, refunds, etc.
+The office on campus responsible for accepting payment of tuition, financial aid checks, refunds, etc.

 A course taken at the same time as another course.
 Co- requisites are listed in the course description.

 - Credit Hour